-The CA operates in a similar way to an owners corporation or strata scheme for an apartment block.
+Although the PHCA is not a strata scheme, it operates in a similar way to an owners corporation or strata scheme for an apartment block.
 It oversees the management of broader ‘whole of project’ objectives and initiatives on behalf of its members.

 The Community Association must convene an Annual General Meeting each year.
 Any person entitled to vote at a general meeting can ask for a motion to be put on the agenda for a general meeting.
 A notice of meeting including minutes of the previous AGM is issued to all lot owners before the meeting.

 For details of the next meeting go to the CA Questions page.